mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/index.md

 5. To verify ionCube is loaded use your php.ini file.
 You should see the following in your php.ini file.
 ![MAMP](ionCubephpini.png)

----

-### Install Pear

-1. Check the "Make this version available on the command line" check box on your Languages > PHP tab.
-2. Restart your servers.
-An alias now exists in your `~/.profile` file.

-{% highlight php %}
-alias pear='/Applications/MAMP/bin/php/php7.1.1/bin/pear'
-{% endhighlight %}

----

 ### Install mongodb extension using PECL